mentionm/crypto-resources/README.md

 - [Solanium](https://www.solanium.io/) - Huge launchpad for SOL projects.

 ### 👛 Wallets
 - [Metamask](https://metamask.io/) - Most popular crypto wallet & gateway to blockchain apps.
-Supports Ethereum, BSC, Avax and many more blockchains.
+Supports Ethereum, BSC, Avax, and many more blockchains.
 - [Trust Wallet](https://trustwallet.com/) - One of the most trusted crypto wallets.
-Also, allows seeing NFT collecitbles.
+Also, allows see NFT collectibles.
 Available on iOS and Android. *Listed on Mobile Apps for buying and trading category too.*
 - [Crypto.com](https://crypto.com/) - One of the most popular crypto wallets.
 Works on mobile devices only. *Listed on Mobile Apps for buying and trading category too.*
 - [Rainbow](https://rainbow.me/) - Simple to use Ethereum-based wallet.
 Mobile only.
 - [MEW](https://www.myetherwallet.com/) - MyEtherWallet.
 Supports ERC tokens and NFTs.
-Works on smarthpones only.
+Works on smartphones only.
 - [WalletConnect](https://walletconnect.com/) - WalletConnect is the web3 standard to connect blockchain wallets to dapps.
 It supports most of the wallets listed here.
 - [Exodus](https://www.exodus.com/) - Popular multi-assets crypto wallet.
 Has desktop and mobile versions.